AnshuKulhade/offensive-socket-security-16-phase/README.md

 A system-level analysis of raw TCP socket vulnerabilities, state contamination,protocol desynchronization, and real-world exploitation patterns using .NET (C#).

-Start Here
+Start Here →

-→ Phase 01 — Connection vs Request (State Contamination)
+Phase 01 — Connection vs Request (State Contamination)

-What This Is
+## What This Is
 This repository is a structured research series exploring how socket-based systemsbehave under real-world conditions — and how incorrect assumptions at the connection,state, and protocol layers lead to security failures.

+## Research Approach

+Each phase follows:

+- Vulnerable implementation
+- Exploit reproduction
+- Root cause analysis
+- Defensive control mapping

 Focus is on: